swentel/indieweb/README.md

 A very good client to test is https://quill.p3k.io.
 A full list is available at https://indieweb.org/Micropub/Clients.
 Indigenous (for iOS and Android) are also microsub readers.

+Even if you do not decide to use the micropub endpoint, the configuration screen gives you a good overview what kind of content types and fields you can create which can be used for sending webmentions or read by microformat parsers.

 ### Supported post types

 - Article: a blog post